pigeonsa1t/PPG/README.md

 ## Pigeon Password Generator
 ###### GIVEN I need a new, secure password:

-*WHEN I click the button to generate a password
+* WHEN I click the button to generate a password
--THEN I am presented with a series of prompts for password criteria
+- THEN I am presented with a series of prompts for password criteria

 * WHEN prompted for password criteria
 - THEN I select which criteria to include in the password